 Automated Quality Characteristic Measures in Detail

-The nonfunctional requirements of software (Security, Reliability, Performance Efficiency, and Maintainability) can be traced to the most damaging of system failures and are at the core of code quality standards and recommendations.
+The nonfunctional requirements of software (Security, Reliability, Performance Efficiency, and Maintainability) can be traced to the most damaging of security breaches and system failures and are at the core of code quality standards and recommendations.
 CISQ Quality Characteristic Measures are consistent with ISO/IEC 25010 definition.
 The measures are designed to be automated on source code to identify critical vulnerabilities in the software that are severe enough that they need to be fixed.
 Combined with a sizing measure, a density metric is produced for each quality characteristic.
 Thresholds can be set for each characteristic.

 The CISQ Quality Characteristic Measures cover eighty-six well-established software engineering rules to ensure secure, reliable, efficient and easy to maintain software.
-The following table shows a “snapshot” of software engineering rules contained in the measurement of each quality characteristic at the unit level and system level.
+The following table shows a snapshot of software engineering rules contained in the measurement of each quality characteristic at the unit level and system level.

 |Software Quality Characteristic||Good Coding Practices